AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 and skewed distribution suggest a number of these datasets are over disperssed.

-Ther are also some suspicious low values like a the minimum salary.
+There are also some suspicious low values like a the minimum salary.

 Outlier removal